m1tron/Sudoku-Solver/README.md

 - Mouse click listener using click location arithmetic to trim away much logic
 - GUI rendering using overlapping rectangles.
 Board effectively painted using 18 rectangles.
 - Everything fitted into < 200 lines of code in a single file

+How it solves using method _Boolean solve()_:
+1. Finds first empty field.
+2. Try every number in order iteratively (loop)
+   3. When valid move found:
+      1. If board filled, return true
+      2. Else Recursively call, and return its value (1)
+   3. If no valid move:
+      4. Clear last move, return false

+This recursive function naively tries the first empty square with the first valid number, then recursively calls itself.
+This is equivalent to just solving a Sudoku puzzle by entering numbers into all boxes with the only precondition that any entered number does not break row, column or box uniqueness.
+Whenever it encounters a situation where no valid moves are present, it will backtrack through the callstack, and just continue.
+This naive approach usually leads to millions of tries before finding a solution, and might for some very specific low-information and single solution puzzles lead to very long solve times.
+However, the usually case is <1ms, and solving an empty board is actually trivial.

+### Future work
+- Condense program even more